Moray Firth Dolphin Boat Trips

 Where are the Dolphin & Wildlife Boats?

 North of Inverness you will find Dolphin Trips Avoch.
-Further into the Black Isle you will find Ecoventures who operate Rigid Inflatable Boat (RIB).
+Further into the Black Isle at Cromarty you will find Ecoventures who operate Rigid Inflatable Boat (RIB).
 On the outskirts of Inverness you will find Dolphin Spirit - they operate a boat and the Mischief RIB both departing from Inverness Marina.
-East of Inverness you will find North 58 operating from Nairn, Findhorn and Lossiemouth - the latter two are RIB trips.
-Towards Buckie you will find Scottish Marine Safari.
+East of Inverness in Findhorn you will find North 58 and in Lossie you will find North 58 Lossiemouth - Both are RIB trips.

 As well as boat trips, the Moray Firth offers lot of things to do including visiting Culloden Battlefield and the Clava Cairns, visiting a distillery, taking a whisky tour or visiting the Scottish Dolphin Centre.